apache/singa/doc/en/docs/installation.md

     $ export LD_LIBRARY_PATH=/usr/local/opt/openblas/library:$LD_LIBRARY_PATH

-With the dependent libraries installed, SINGA can be compiled via
+#### Compile with USE_MODULES=ON

+If protobuf and openblas are not installed, you can compile SINGA together with them

+    $ In SINGA ROOT folder
     $ mkdir build
     $ cd build
-    $ cmake ..
+    $ cmake -DUSE_MODULES=ON ..
     $ make

-    $ make install
+cmake would download OpenBlas and Protobuf (2.6.1) and compile them together with SINGA.

 After compiling SINGA, you can run the unit tests by

     $ ./bin/test_singa

 You can see all the testing cases with testing results.
 If SINGA passes all tests, then you have successfully installed SINGA.
-Please proceed to try the examples!

 You can use `ccmake ..` to configure the compilation options.
 If some dependent libraries are not in the system default paths, you need to export